cryspen/hax/docs/manual/fstar/tutorial/panic-freedom.md

 }
 ```

-Without the `StateIdx` refinement type, we would need a more verbose implementation:
+Without the use of the `StateIdx` refinement type, we would need a more verbose implementation:
 ```rust
 #[hax::requires(a < 16 && b < 16 && d < 16)]
 fn chacha20_line(a: usize, b: usize, d: usize, s: u32, m: State) -> State {